 This amazing Electra-Sprocket 20-inch leaves kids with an amazing ride experience as it is designed for a funky style of beach cruising.
 Kids who are always enthusiastic about surfing the town will fall in love with it as it is perfect for a slow and comfortable town ride.
 Its hi-tensile frame comes with a one-speed freewheel hub that runs a crank of 18Toff a 32T.
 It offers more safety to kids when they ride as both the front and rear rim brakes are on alloy rims.

-Kids have the following features to enjoy on the Electra-Sprocket bike when they choose it:
+Kids have features like 20 x 2.15″ tires, one-speed, aluminum frame, and a steel fork to enjoy with the Electra-Sprocket bike when they choose it

 4. Electra Firetail 1 20-Inch Kids’ Bike